-Chinese voice actor sues AI companies for using her voice without consent
+Chinese voice actor wins lawsuit against AI companies for using their voice without consent

 Occurred: December 2023